Adam-Langley/DifferentialCollections/README.md

 # DifferentialCollections
-A Xamarin iOS library for keeping an UICollectionView in sync with a dynamic SQL data model.
+A Xamarin iOS library for keeping a UICollectionView in sync with a dynamic SQL data model.

 > Install-Package Dabble.DifferentialCollections